microbuilderz/AWS/TechnicalProfessional/AWS-core.md

 2. **Amazon EC2 [Auto Scaling](https://aws.amazon.com/ec2/autoscaling/)**.

-    Customer can maintain the health and availability of their applications by **setting triggers** to **automatically increase/decrease** the number of instances
+    Customer can maintain the health and availability of their applications by **setting triggers** to **automatically increase/decrease** the number of instances (horizontal scaling) as well as the hardware of the instance (vertiacal scaling)

     **automatically add/remove EC2 instances** to adapt to demand.